-789. GAAP Plus follows the same specifications as the standard method for most risk charges to arrive at the capital requirement, except for the risk charges described below.

-Instructions for completing risk charge related tables in the Template are provided in the relevant sections above.
+797. GAAP Plus follows the same specifications as the standard method for most risk charges to arrive at the capital requirement.
+Instructions for completing GAAP Plus-specific risk charge related tables in the Template are provided in the relevant sections below.